×

 According to a FEMA news release, the Ohio County Disaster Recovery Center at the Triadelphia Community Center at 4453 National Road will close permanently at 5 p.m.
 Friday, Sept.
 19. The center in Marion County, an area also affected by floods that weekend, will close permanently Friday, Sept.
 12.

-Those affected by the June flash floods will still be able to register with FEMA until Monday, Sept.
+Those affected by the June flash floods will still be able to register with FEMA for individual assistance until Sept.
 22, but will have to do so over the phone at 1-800-621-3362 or online at DisasterAssistance.gov.

 According to FEMA, those affected should also file an insurance claim.
 Those with homeowners, renters, or flood insurance should file a claim before applying for FEMA assistance.
 FEMA cannot duplicate benefits for losses covered by insurance.
 If a policy does not cover all disaster expenses, you may be eligible for federal assistance.